Bhagavad Gita Chapter 6 Verse 28 Meaning

 What is the main idea of Bhagavad Gita 6.28?

+This verse carries the weight of lived truth.
 The yogi, always engaging the mind thus (in the practice of yoga), is freed from sins and easily enjoys the infinite bliss of contact with Brahman (the Eternal).
-This verse emphasizes meditation with clarity and purpose.
+In the context of the practical discipline of meditation and the balanced life that...

 How can I apply Bhagavad Gita 6.28 in daily life?